-- Race Order: Youth Classes will race first, followed by the big bike portion of the event.
+- Race Order Saturday: Youth Classes will race first, followed by the amateur bike portion of the Saturday’s event.
 We will never have youth and adult racers on the track at the same time.

 STAGING AND STARTING PROCEDURES

 - Starting Order: Classes will be ordered for each special test going from what we anticipate to be fastest to slowest.
-For the Youth race, we’ll start with Supermini and work back to the 65s.
-For the Adult race, the Pro classes will start first and C classes will start last.
+For the Youth race, we’ll start with Supermini and work back to the 65s and 50cc’s.
+The Amateur classes will start with the Warrior class and work down.
+For the Adult race on Sunday, the Pro classes will start first and B classes will start last.

 - For the first test, Men’s and Women’s Pro classes will start based off of Series points with the 1st place rider starting first, 2nd-place 2nd, etc. Riders not in the series points will draw numbers for the remaining start positions.
 All remaining tests for the Pro and Women’s Pro classes will start based off of that day’s overall results.
-The start order for the 2nd day of racing will be determined by the previous day’s overall results.
+The start order for the next round of racing will be determined by the previous event’s overall results.

 - For the first two tests all amateur classes will start based off of the order of their assigned class number.
 After the first two tests all amateur classes will start based off of overall event results.